 Week of November 11th-November 17th: 3-0

 Not many people gave the Spurs much of a chance to win the Western Conference this season, and while there is still a lot of basketball to be played, they are currently the best team in the NBA.
 With all due respect to Indiana, San Antonio is playing the most complete game right now.
 They haven’t allowed 90 points in five straight games now.
 Tim Duncan is playing at an all-star level and Tony Parker is going to compete for MVP all season.
-These Spurs really look like they are on a mission and are certainly making a statement across the league. check out this blog article from Barrys Tickets if you want to see how the shape up amongst the rest of the Western Conference.
+These Spurs really look like they are on a mission and are certainly making a statement across the league.

 Of course, three wins this week weren’t exactly over the NBA’s elite.
 The Philadelphia 76ers have cooled off considerably after their 3-0 start, and while the Washington Wizards might be a playoff team in the East, they aren’t going to win a game in San Antonio.
 Follow those two W’s up with a 9 point win against the NBA’s worst team, the Utah Jazz, and it wasn’t a special week by any kind.
 But the Spurs got their business done, and are currently on pace for a 74-8 record.
 This week features a tough road matchup against the Memphis Grizzlies Friday night, which will be a good test for the Spurs.